-A few days later, while chatting to a friend who had just returned to Pai, he asked if I was going to attend the Yi Peng festival in Chiang Mai (only a 3-hour bus journey from Pai) – it would fall during my visit.
+A few days later, while chatting to a friend who had just returned to Pai, he asked if I was going to attend the Yi Peng Chiang Mai Lantern Festival (only a 3-hour bus journey from Pai) – it would fall during my visit.

 It had been one of very few things I had planned for during my 2012 trip and I was looking forward to it immensely.
 I had been so gutted to have missed it, I decided that yes, I’d return and try to catch it again this year.

 Lanna Yi Peng coincides with Loi Krathong, which involves making decorations out of flowers and banana leaves and floating them down the river in Chiang Mai, which symbolizes letting go of things that need to be released, while the lantern release is accompanied by a well-wish for the future.

 Lanterns are released all over Thailand as well as other parts of Asia, but the real epicenter, the real place where the magical release of thousands in unison takes place, is unequivocally Chiang Mai, in the north (“Lanna”) so sometimes called Lanna Yi Peng.

 The big release takes place at a university about 20km outside of town.
 It had begun with Buddhist chants and silence for about an hour prior to the lighting and letting go of the lanterns into the night sky.

 Then, an announcement in Thai, followed by English then Mandarin, instructed us all to light the torches around us in preparation for lighting the lanterns.